-New York State Grade 4 Elementary-Level Science Test

-Spring 2006 Written Test Performance Test Form A
+New York State Grade 4 Elementary-Level Science Test Spring 2007 Written Test Performance Test Form A

+Item maps contained in this appendix:
-Reference to Elementary-Level Science Core Curriculum Grades K-4

-Reference to Process Skills Based on Standard 4

-Reference to Core Curriculum for Individual Test Questions - Spring 2006 Written Test

-Reference to Core Curriculum for Individual Test Questions - Performance Test, Form A
+- Reference to Elementary-Level Science Core Curriculum Grades K-4 Spring 2007 Written Test and Performance Test, Form A - Reference to Process Skills Based on Standard 4 Spring 2007 Written Test and Performance Test, Form A - Reference to Core Curriculum for Individual Test Questions Spring 2007 Written Test - Reference to Core Curriculum for Individual Test Questions Performance Test, Form A

-Note: Core curriculum is based on NYS Learning Standards for Mathematics, Science, and Technology.
+Note: Core curriculum is based on NYS Learning Standards for Mathematics, Science and Technology.

-NYS Learning Standards for Mathematics, Reference to Elementary-Level Science Core Curriculum Grades K-4 formance Form A estion Nun Spring 2006 Written Test Science, and Technology Standard/Area Key Idea or Performance Indicator Station 1 Station 2 Station 3 Question Number Standard 1 M1 Abstraction and symbolic representation are used to communicate mathematically.
+NYS Learning Standards for Mathematics, Reference to Elementary-Level Science Core Curriculum Grades K-4 formance Form A estion Nur Spring 2007 Written Test Science, and Technology Standard/Area Key Idea or Performance Indicator Station 1 Station 2 Station 3 Question Number Standard 1 M1 Abstraction and symbolic representation are used to communicate mathematically.
 1, 2, 4, 5 1 Mathematical Analysis M2 Deductive and inductive reasoning are used to reach mathematical conclusions.
 3, 5 M3 Critical thinking skills are used in the solution of mathematical problems.
-1, 2, 4 1, 3 1 5, 7 S1.1 Ask "why" questions in attempts to seek greater understanding concerning objects and events they have observed and heard about.
+1, 2, 4 1, 3 1 S1.1 Ask "why" questions in attempts to seek greater understanding concerning objects and events they have observed and heard about.
 Standard 1 Scientific Inquiry Key Idea 1 S1.2 Question the explanations they hear from others and read about, seeking clarification and comparing them with their own observations and understandings.
 4 S1.3 Develop relationships among observations to construct descriptions of objects and events and to form their own tentative explanations of what they have observed.
 2 S2.1 Develop written plans for exploring phenomena or for evaluating explanations guided by questions or proposed explanations they have helped formulate.
-22 Standard 1 Scientific Inquiry Key Idea 2 S2.2 Share their research plans with others and revise them based on their suggestions.
+Standard 1 Scientific Inquiry Key Idea 2 S2.2 Share their research plans with others and revise them based on their suggestions.
 S2.3 Carry out their plans for exploring phenomena through direct observation and through the use of simple instruments that permit measurement of quantities such as length, mass, volume, temperature, and time.
-1 S3.1 Organize observations and measurements of objects and events through classification and the preparation of simple charts and tables.
-1, 3 32 Standard 1 Scientific Inquiry S3.2 Interpret organized observations and measurements, recognizing simple patterns, sequences, and relationships.
-2, 4 2, 3 1, 2, 29, 31 Key Idea 3 S3.3 Share their findings with others and actively seek their interpretations and ideas.
+1 7 S3.1 Organize observations and measurements of objects and events through classification and the preparation of simple charts and tables.
+1, 3 31, 34, 35 Standard 1 Scientific Inquiry S3.2 Interpret organized observations and measurements, recognizing simple patterns, sequences, and relationships.
+2, 4 2, 3 15 Key Idea 3 S3.3 Share their findings with others and actively seek their interpretations and ideas.
 4 S3.4 Adjust their explanations and understandings of objects and events based on their findings and new ideas.
-4, 5 35 Standard 1 Engineering Design T1.1 -T1.5 Engineering design is an iterative process involving modeling and optimization to develop technological solutions to problems within given constraints.
+4, 5 Standard 1 Engineering Design T1.1 -T1.5 Engineering design is an iterative process involving modeling and optimization to develop technological solutions to problems within given constraints.
 4